highamm/compr/README.md

-# comprjames
+# compr

-The `comprjames` package provides functionality to fit and interpret paired competition models in `R`.
+The `compr` package provides functionality to fit and interpret paired competition models in `R`.

 To install and load the package, run

 ```
-devtools::install_github(repo = "https://github.com/jameswolpe/comprjames")
+devtools::install_github(repo = "https://github.com/jameswolpe/compr")

-library(comprjames)
+library(compr)
 ```

-# comprjames
+# compr
-The `comprjames` package is designed to facilitate the fitting and interpretation of paired competition models in `R`.
+The `compr` package is designed to facilitate the fitting and interpretation of paired competition models in `R`.
 The primary function, `comp_glm()`, is the core feature of this package.
 It allows users to model paired competition outcomes using a formula that includes the response variable and contest-level predictors.

 ## Installation
-To install and load the `comprjames` package, use the following commands:
+To install and load the `compr` package, use the following commands:

 ```
-devtools::install_github(repo = "https://github.com/jameswolpe/comprjames")
+devtools::install_github(repo = "https://github.com/jameswolpe/compr")
-library(comprjames)
+library(compr)
 ```

 ## Functionality